Careers in Operations and Logistics

 A career in this industry can also take you anywhere around the world: businesses today rely on strong supply chain management to compete globally.

-The Global Supply Chain and Logistics Management option is a joint exchange program between the UBC Sauder School of Business, Copenhagen Business School and Chinese University of Shenzhen.
+The Global Supply Chain and Logistics Management option is a joint exchange program between the UBC Sauder School of Business, Copenhagen Business School and Chinese University of Hong Kong in Shenzhen.
 Students participating in this exchange program will get great insight into international supply chain networks that they can leverage in their careers.

 Who hires BCom OPLOG grads?